Revassess/revassessv2/README.md

 Make sure you add your email address to the travis.yml file.

+For this assessment, you are able to use any resources you wish, aside from other people.
+You are allowed to do any research needed, but are not allowed to communicate with other associates about the evaluation.

 There are six tiers for this assessment that will get more difficult with each tier.
 Beginning with Tier 3, they will begin working off previous work.
 So for example, tier 4 may use a db table constructed